 Our plan was to stay just a couple of days in Brazzaville then get going.
 A little anxious about the amount of money we spent in Kinshasa we had planned to take advantage of the free camping offered to Overlanders at Hotel Hippocampe.
 It is not a proper campground, just a space on concrete behind the restaurant with access to showers that the owner generously offers free if you agree to eat in the hotel’s Chinese restaurant.

 Sergio and Anders.
 Anders has a fantastic blog full of great stories and invaluable information for travellers.

 However when we got there and the rain started to pour and the prospect of a night in a leaking tent got less attractive by the minute.
 Instead we wrangled a good deal on a room and took it.
 That night we slept for more than 14 hours.
 Our exhaustion was complete.
 We decided to stay another night….and each morning we decided to do the same again.

-One day we finally decided to leave and bought all our bags downstairs only to bump into another Overlander, a Swedish guy named Anders travelling on an old Africa Twin.
+One day we finally decided to leave and bought all our bags downstairs and furnitures from EVA only to bump into another Overlander, a Swedish guy named Anders travelling on an old Africa Twin.
 Anders had recently been reunited with his bike after 10 months of recuperation back in Sweden.
 He had suffered a broken leg and knee damage in an accident on a slippery mud track in Republic of Congo not far from the Gabon border.
 Ander’s, with a broken leg and little options, arranged to store his motorbike and belongings in a police compound for however long it took to fix his leg and return.
 A cynical person might have written off his chances of having anything to return to, but in this case they would have been wrong.
 The bike was exactly where he left it.
 Anders is a super interesting and well-traveled guy and before we knew it we’d spent just about the whole day chatting.
 We lugged all our bags back to the room and spent another night.